QS-10 TORII STOOL

 LEAD TIME: Approx. 16-18 weeks

-Handmade to order in Japan and part of the Y-M-K Nagaoka, Riki Watanabe collection.
+Handmade to order in Japan and part of the Y-M-K Nagaoka,

 Riki Watanabe’s work changed the public’s perception of rattan furniture; his furniture is said to have triggered the revival in popularity of rattan furniture in Japan.
 The Torii stool was featured in a case study project on housing and furniture in “Modern Living” magazine, and later won Japan’s first Gold Prize at the 1957 Triennale di Milano.
 It’s a masterpiece, immensely popular, more than half a century after its launch.